Taking steps at each of these stages on the road to retirement could help you maximize your income, minimize your taxes and avoid penalties

 YEARS BEFORE MANY PEOPLE RETIRE, key dates and deadlines pop up—things like being able to make catch-up contributions to your 401(k) and IRA starting the calendar year you turn 50 and signing up for Medicare Part A at 65, even if you’re still working.
 If you aren’t aware of them, they’re easy to miss.
-Below, are 7 important stops along the way to retirement readiness.
+Below are seven important stops along the way to retirement readiness.

 1Consult your tax advisor as there are phase-out ranges for IRA contribution deductibility based on modified adjusted gross income (MAGI) ranges that are published annually and correspond to your federal tax filing status (married, filing jointly; married, filing separately; or single) and whether or not you participate in an employer-sponsored retirement plan.